jiihyun12/Snmp-Ignition-Module/README.md

 This module has been migrated to gradle from Maven, so the namespace has changed.

-As of now there are only two operations available.
-SNMP Get and GetV3.
+As of now there are only four operations available.
+SNMP Get, GetV3, Walk and WalkV3.
-<br>Get can be called by using <code>system.snmp.get('address', port, ['OID1', 'OID2', ...], 'community')</code>, This will return a python list with the length equal to the number of OIDs provided.
+<br>Get can be called by using <code>system.snmp.get('address', port, ['OID1', 'OID2', ...], 'community')</code>.
+This will return a python list with the length equal to the number of OIDs provided.
+<br>Walk can be called by using <code>system.snmp.walk('address', port, 'startOID', 'community')</code>.
+This will return a python list with all OIDs and their current values with the OID specified.
-<br>GetV3 can be called by using <code>system.snmp.getV3('address', port, ['OID1', 'OID2', ...], authLevel, 'user', 'password', authProt, privProt)</code>, This will return a python list with the length equal to the number of OIDs provided.
+<br>GetV3 can be called by using <code>system.snmp.getV3('address', port, ['OID1', 'OID2', ...], authLevel, 'user', 'password', authProt, privProt)</code>.
+This will return a python list with the length equal to the number of OIDs provided.
+<br>WalkV3 can be called by using <code>system.snmp.walk('address', port, 'startOID', authLevel, 'user', 'password', authProt, privProt)</code>.
+This will return a python list with all OIDs and their current values with the OID specified.

 You can also specify other variables like the snmp version, timeout or retry count by adding 'var=value' as an extra parameter at the end.
 <br>For example <code> system.snmp.get('address', port, ['OID1', 'OID2'], 'community', 'version=1', 'timeout=2000', 'retry=2') </code>.